Sameer-Abdullah/flight-reservation-system-group40/README.md

 2.  python -m database.staff_seed or PYTHONPATH=. python3 database/staff_seed.py

-- To run:
+-- To run:
-python run.py
+- python run.py
-or from run.py hit run program
+- or from run.py hit run program

-Follow this link to the website (You will see it in output):
+- Follow this link to the website (You will see it in output):
  * Running on http://127.0.0.1:5000

-- To login as user:
+-- To login as user:
-Register with any email and enter a password and confirm it.
+- Register with any email and enter a password and confirm it.

-- To login as a staff member, either:
+-- To login as a staff member, either:
 1. login with the seeded login credentials:
-  email: sameer-abdullah@skywing.com
+  -email: sameer-abdullah@skywing.com
-  password: c
+  -password: c
 2. or register an account with any email ending with @skywing.com as the address.